foundry-vtt-community/wiki.js/development/guides/Tabs-and-Templates/Tabs-in-AppV2.md

 ## The data for each tab

 In your `\_prepareContext`, construct a tabs field.
 This is an object with keys representing your tabs, where the values associated with the keys are objects that contain the configuration for the tab.
+Note: Since the `header` and `tabs` PARTS are not tabs, they do not appear in this data structure.

 ```js
   context.tabs = {